DoDCIO/eads/index.md

 ### <a href="#retrieving-resources" id="retrieving-resources" class="headerlink"></a> Retrieving Resources

-There are 2 ways to retrieve resources:
+There are 2 main patterns for retrieve resources:

 * Retrieve a collection of resources
 * Retrieve a single resource